House Buying – The Scottish System 2017.

 We do not have property chains in Scotland so until you have secured a definite sale in England or Overseas, it may not be advisable to even consider instructing your solicitor to offer for a property in Scotland until cleared funds are made available.

-Prices : Offers Over - normally infers that a lower than advertised price will not be considered but please ask our Office for advice.
+Prices : Offers Over - it merely confirms that an Offer Over the Asking Price must be submitted.
+Clearly, a lower than advertised price will not normally be considered but please ask our Office for advice.

 The Offer : In summary, the legal system in Scotland is geared to a fast moving exchange of formal letters, known as missives.
 The purchaser’s solicitor makes an offer including a price, date of entry, and a series of conditions covering, e.g. common burdens, rights of way and a host of other practical points.
 The seller’s solicitor replies, accepting some conditions, rejecting some, and qualifying others.
 The exchange of letters goes on until differences have been settled, at which point the magic phrase is used we hold the bargain as concluded.
 From that moment there is a binding contract.
 The whole process can be completed within a few days but normally will take a number of weeks – frequently 4 / 6 weeks.

 The speed and finality of the Scottish system imposes responsibilities on both buyer and seller.
 Unless both parties agree otherwise, the date of entry in the offer is the actual date on which the seller must make his property available, and the buyer must have the full price available to be paid to the seller's solicitor.